jepstein-eagle/adaptable/packages/adaptable/readme/functions/layout-function.md

 If no Layouts are provided in Predefined Config, then AdapTable provides a **Default Layout** at start-up based on the inital column definitions provided to the grid.

-> There is an option in LayoutOptions to tell AdapTable to create a Default Layout even if you have defined other Layouts in Predefined Config.
+> The `createDefaultLayout` property in [Layout Options](https://api.adaptabletools.com/interfaces/_src_adaptableoptions_layoutoptions_.layoutoptions.html#createdefaultlayout) tells AdapTable to create a Default Layout even if you have defined Layouts in Predefined Config.

 ### Persisting Expanded Grouped Rows
 By default a Layout will not store information about which Grouped Rows are currently open so this information is lost when the application next loads.